SAP-archive/teched2020-IIS360/exercises/ex6/README.md

 ## Exercise 6.3 Add a new table column with criticality highlighting

 In this exercise, you will add an additional column to table **Incident Flow** shown on the object page.\
-Tables are defined by a so called **lineItem annotations**, representing a collection of different kinds of data field annotations.\
+Tables are defined by a so called **lineItem annotation**, representing a collection of different kinds of data field annotations.\
 Each data field annotation refers to a property of the annotated service entity, representing a piece of data.\
 An overview of the different data representation options can be found [here](https://github.com/SAP/odata-vocabularies/blob/master/vocabularies/UI.md#DataFieldAbstract).\

-You will enhance the existing lineItem annotation for entity **IncidentFlow** by adding an additional data field annotation.
+You can now enhance the existing lineItem annotation for entity **IncidentFlow** by adding an additional data field annotation.

 (16) Open file **app/annotations.cds**.\
 Place cursor in section **'column enhancement'**